cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

     - 0
     - k0

-.. note:: The top 16 bits of the key map is currently unused to allow for future expansion.
-It should be zero.
+.. note:: The top 16 bits of the key map are currently unused, to allow for future expansion.
+These bits should be zero.

 The same register index may appear *multiple times* in a key map.
 For sent keys, this causes the same key to be sent in multiple positions.
 For received keys, this causes multiple keys to be delivered to the same register, and *it is not defined* which comes last.
-(This is primarily intended to make it easy to discard unwanted keys.)

 A Context's key register 0 permanently contains a key to :ref:`kor-null`.
 This means register index 0 can be used in a key map in any "don't-care" positions